Your hospital bag is packed and you’re so over being pregnant. And finally, you have contractions! You’re ready to meet your baby.

 RELATED: Natural birth or epidural – Which should you choose?

-My husband drove me home, we had lunch, and I listened to a birth meditation recorded by my dear friend and yoga teacher.
+My husband drove me home, we had lunch, and I listened to a birth meditation recorded by my dear friend and yoga teacher (by the way, I’m convinced these made a big difference in helping me relax so that I could work with my body.
+You can grab your own copy here).
 I finally crashed out for a few hours and felt much better when I woke up.

 When I woke up around 1:30, I contacted my midwife/doula friend Emily and asked her if she had any advice.
 She suggested that maybe my baby wasn’t aligned correctly in my pelvis and gave me some great ideas to help (don’t worry, I’ll share below!).